reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 </Sandpack>

-You can tell React to **skip unnecessarily re-running the effect** by specifying an array of *dependencies* as the second argument to the `useEffect` call.
+You can tell React to **skip unnecessarily re-running the Effect** by specifying an array of *dependencies* as the second argument to the `useEffect` call.
 Start by adding an empty `[]` array to the above example on line 14:

 ```js {3}
   useEffect(() => {